Photo: Dick Thomas Johnson via Wikimedia Commons (CC BY 2.0)Naruto Tokyo Pilgrimage 2026: Shinobi Locations Guide

 Price: Free entry; merchandise varies (1,000-3,000 yen typical range)

-The unpredictable nature of these pop-ups makes them challenging to plan around.
-I recommend checking official Naruto social channels approximately 3-4 weeks before intended visit dates, as announcements typically come 2-3 weeks ahead of openings.
-The missions themselves provide photo opportunities and competitive elements that distinguish them from static exhibitions.
+Pop-up timing is unpredictable and difficult to plan around.
+Recommended approach: check official Naruto social channels 3–4 weeks before intended visit dates, as announcements typically come 2–3 weeks ahead of openings.
+Missions themselves provide photo opportunities and competitive elements that static exhibitions don't offer.

 Practical Tokyo Pilgrimage Route